-If you are living or traveling outside the United States and Puerto Rico (including serving in the military), the due date of your return is July 1, 2014.
-Fill in the overseas oval near the bottom of Page 2 of Form 760.
+Outside U.S. - If you are living or traveling outside the United States or Puerto Rico (including persons in the military or naval service on duty outside the United States and Puerto Rico), you must file your return by July 1, 2015.
+Fill in the overseas on due date oval on Page 1 of Form 760.

-Virginia law provides an automatic 6-month filing extension for income tax returns.
+Extension provisions - Virginia law provides an automatic 6-month filing extension for income tax returns.
 No application for extension is required.
-The extension is for filing the return, not for payment of the tax; therefore, you must pay at least 90% of your tax by the due date, May 1 for calendar year filers, to avoid incurring any penalties or interest.
+The extension is for filing the return, not for payment of the tax; therefore, you must pay at least 90% of your tax by the due date, May 1 for calendar year filers, to avoid penalty.
 To make a payment of tentative tax, use Form 760IP.